 In 2010 Sean Ronayne carried out a survey of the moths on the reserve.
 This survey aimed to trap in months which were not previously surveyed.
 A total of 27 surveys were conducted, commenced in May and finished in September.
 Trapping had not been conducted during these months here before.
 A wide range of species were trapped, adding to the reserve species list by 60, the most notable species found was Dwarf Pug Eupithecia tantillaria.
 This species is listed as a scarce species in Ireland, with just 23 records (Moths Ireland, 2010).
 It is found locally in Britain in coniferous plantations, and likewise, here.

 Read and download the full report here A SURVEY OF THE MOTHS OF CUSKINNY NATURE RESERVE, COBH, CO.
 CORK: MAY 2010-SEPTEMBER 2010

 Other species of note include Nonagria typhae (Bulrush Wainscot), a local species whose larva feeds in the stems of Bulrush, and Protodeltote pygarga (Marbled White-spot), whose larva is reported to feed on Molinia caerulea “and other grasses” (Emmet.
 1991).
-Although this moth has been found commonly at the Rothamsted light trap at Fota Wildlife Park, it is rare outside its main centre of distribution in Kerry and parts of West Cork.
+Although this moth has been found commonly at the Rothamsted light trap at Fota Wildlife Park (county Cork), it is rare outside its main centre of distribution in Kerry and parts of west Cork.

 Read and download the full report here.
 A SURVEY OF THE LEPIDOPTERA OF CUSKINNY, GREAT ISLAND, CO CORK, 1993-MARCH 1994